DebtCare Review

 What happens if you miss a payment?

-DebtCare’s own public guidance warns that missed payments can put the process, and related legal protection, at risk.
+DebtCare’s own broader guidance warns that missed payments can jeopardise the process and the protection linked to it.
 That is why consumers should ask upfront what support exists if affordability worsens and notify the counsellor as early as possible if a payment problem is coming.

 Will all my debts automatically be included?

 No, not safely unless they are properly disclosed.
-DebtCare warns that if debt is not disclosed to the debt counsellor, the omitted creditor may still be able to take legal action.
-Ask for a written account-by-account view of what is being dealt with through the process.
+Ask for a written account-by-account view of what is being dealt with through the process, especially where there are older balances, judgments, or accounts you may have stopped tracking closely.

 How do you check that the debt-review flag has been lifted?